 Alternatively a compression fitting made of brass would be used fitting on the fill valve in the same way but having an olive and nut to clamp it to the pipe.
 Easier to fit (no soldering) but uglier with the extra nut.

 There can be a problem with the compression fitting and the 15mm pipe.
 15mm pipe is usually annealed copper and soft so it can be bent easily.
 That type of pipe collapses under pressure from the olive and can have problems sealing.
+So be prepared with PTFE tape to bind around the olive if necessary.

 Tip: With the fill valve end tightened first a very good water seal can be obtained at the end of the fill valve.
 The olive on a Compression fitting will adjust itself and seal as it is tightened onto the pipe.